-It probably made sense that my mother’s parents – Grandma and Grandpa Imm – were the chosen caregivers while Mom and Dad stayed at the hospital with Elaine.
+It probably made sense that my mother’s parents, Grandma and Grandpa Imm, were the chosen caregivers while Mom and Dad stayed at the hospital with Elaine.
 After reading the letters, the story can be pieced together.

 Elaine’s surgery was in November of 1960.
 My brother Lee was born in mid-July of 1961.
-When you do the math, my mother not only had friends and relatives who were caring for her six other children, she was also in the very early stages of another pregnancy.
+When you do the math, my mother not only had friends and relatives who were caring for her 6 children, she was also in the very early stages of another pregnancy.
 Baby number 8 was on the way.

 Then there were the cousins on both sides of my family who lived in the country.
 There were farms to visit on Sundays.
 There were barns to play in.
 A pond to swim in.
 Cousins to stay overnight with.
-Stories and memories that stay with you for a life-time.
+Stories and memories that stay with you for a lifetime.

 One of the newspapers was dated February 26, 1961, and the story of Elaine’s surgery was highlighted because February was heart month.
 Lee was born five months later in July.
 I was born the next year in December of 1962.
 Jeanette arrived in September of 1965.
-And the baby of the family, Steven, was born in May of 1969.
+The baby of the family, Steven, was born in May of 1969.

 The letters Elaine received were so heart-warming.
-I knew I had a Great Aunt Goldie and a Great Aunt Flossie.
-And there at the end of their letters were their signatures.
+I knew I had a Great Aunt Goldie and a Great Aunt Flossie, and there at the end of their letters were their signatures.
 Beautiful notes with the kind of cursive handwriting that would make you suspect they were indeed great aunts, or maybe a little on the older side, when they wrote their notes.

-Aunt Goldie sent a dollar in her card with a suggestion to “get whatever you would like.
+Aunt Goldie sent a dollar in her card with a suggestion to “Get whatever you would like.
 If you want something to play with or to look at or wear – whatever you would like.”